 Animals that start with O – O is one of the most exciting letters in the alphabet.
 It is among the oldest letters in terms of consistency of shape, it is round and symmetrical in all directions, and it looks beautiful and sounds funny.
 It may even taste like a donut.

-There are so many objects that start with O, and if you are an animal lover, there are actually many animals that start with O. If you take a look at the list below, you will see all animals that start with O along with their short explanation.
+You will see all animals that start with the letter O along with their short explanation.
 Some are funny, some are ferocious, but most of them are simply cute.
 Check them out.

 Orangutan is a native Indonesian great ape, hence its Indonesian name, which literally means the man of the jungle.
 Orangutan, recognizable by their reddish-brown hair, lives in rainforests in Sumatra and Kalimantan and they spend most of their time on trees.
 For years, it was widely accepted that there was only one single species of orangutan.

 Recent discoveries and researches, however, affirm that there are actually three distinct species of orangutan: Sumatran, Bornean and Tapanuli.
 All of the three species are listed as critically endangered species due to human activities that threaten their existence.

 Owls live in all regions on earth, except Antarctica.
 Their survival ability is so awesome that they can actually endure the coldness of tundra regions and the heat of deserts.
 Owls have exceptional eyesight and of all birds, they have the most sensitive hearing.
 Owls are mostly inactive during daytime and go for hunting at night.

 Their preys range from insects to large mammals, such as foxes and deer fawns.
 Owls can even attack other flying animals, especially bats, when they are flying.
 Unlike other carnivorous birds that tear their prey apart, owls swallow the entire body and then regurgitate the indigestible parts, such as bones and feather.